shokonick/test3/README.md

 ```

 ## API Docs
-Mozhi makes use of swagger (with the swagger fiber middleware) to manage the documentation of the API.
+Mozhi makes use of swagger (using the fiber middleware) to manage the documentation of the API.

-You can find it in /api/swagger of any instance.
+You can find it in /api/swagger of any instance ([example](https://mozhi.aryak.me/api/swagger/index.html)).

 ## Configuration
 Features of Mozhi can be customized and toggled on/off using Environment Variables.